dotnet/designs/accepted/2020/net5/net5.md

 |                 | (+everything else inherited from net5.0)                   |                                   |
 | Tizen, Unity... | Will follow the Xamarin model                              |                                   |

 _**Open Issue**.
-In case of Xamarin, there is a discussion of whether the convergence with .NET Core will be a breaking change for existing NuGet packages (for example, there is a desire to change their namespaces).
-In that case, we should not map it to the existing TFM as that would be pointless._

-_**Open Issue**.
 Will the above scheme work for iPad?_

 ### OS versions